mkumar73/beckernick.github.io/_portfolio/2016-11-23-presidential-wikipedia-views.markdown

 I recently learned that the Wikimedia Foundation provides a ton of [data](https://meta.wikimedia.org/wiki/Research:Data) for research purposes, and it's totally free!
 One of the first things I stumbled upon was hourly page view data for every article on Wikipedia (over 800 million as of September 2013).
 The datasets are large, though, so using them was a bit cumbersome on my Macbook Air (mostly since I had to download them).

-Fortunately, there's an [API](https://www.mediawiki.org/wiki/API:Main_page) and a [Python package](https://github.com/mediawiki-utilities/python-mwviews), elimianting the need to comb through the raw hourly datasets for simple queries.
+Fortunately, there's an [API](https://www.mediawiki.org/wiki/API:Main_page) and a [Python package](https://github.com/mediawiki-utilities/python-mwviews), eliminating the need to download and comb through the raw hourly datasets for simple queries.
 The API only provides access to data going back through mid-2015, but it's still awesome for a free service.

 Since, we just had a presidential election, I was curious how the election might have affected the candidates's popularity on Wikipedia.
-The results are pretty amazing.
+The results are pretty dramatic.

 ![](/images/wikipedia_views/presidential_wiki_views.png?raw=true)